narenranjit/the-over-engineered-resume/src/resumes/resume.md

 - Proven **ability to scale** organizations during explosive growth as well navigating them through downturns.
 - Deep **product and user focus**, with a hands-on approach and adaptability to wear multiple hats to get things done.
-- Demonstrated success translating business strategy into engineering roadmaps that optimize for efficiency and scale.
-- Track record of leading multiple innovative 0-1 products from inception to launch, driving user growth and validating product-market fit.
+- Track record of leading multiple **0-1 products** from inception to launch, driving user growth and validating product-market fit.

 ## Experience